impress.Application

 A window is created to draw something to inform the user.
 The contents of the window may change from time to time.

-To clear the previous contents of a window, call the Clear() method.
+To clear the previous contents of a window, call the Clear()

 The font for drawing a text string must be opened before and destroyed after everything.
-Font attributes such as font family, height can be specified on opening.
+Font attributes such as font family and height can be specified upon opening.
 JSON with font parameters depends on the platform.
-The config file is a perfect place for font options like {"family": "Sans", "style": "italic", "variant": "normal", "weight": "bold", "stretch": "condensed"}.
+The config file is a perfect place for font options like {"family": "Sans", "style": "italic", "variant": "normal", "weight": "bold", "stretch": "condensed"}

-The image to draw image must be opened before and destroyed after.
+The image to draw must be opened before and destroyed after.
 Since an image takes up a lot of memory, destroy unused images as soon as possible.

-To make the content visible, call the Show() method after the window's content is ready.
+To make the content visible, call the Show()

 There is no need to touch the contents of the window if the drawing should be the same.
-The library implements lazy mode drawing.
+The library implements lazy mode

-To change window position, call Size() method.
+method.
 This call does not change the contents of the window.

 The created window is drawn on top of previous windows.
-To move any window on top, call the Raise() method.
-This call does not change the contents of the window.
+To move any window on top, call the Raise()

-See examples folders and documentation.
+See the examples folder and documentation.